 Your shopping cart is empty.

 I’ve traveled the back roads and captured the moments that speak.
-The landscapes have their own story.
+The land has it's own story.
 Buried in the lines and cracks, trickling down the waterways and through the skies.
 The story of time and the nature of being.

 “Truth is in the land,” the voice said.
 Stories are written and spoken, but I needed to know.
 Surrendering to intuition and forsaking the known, I observed in the world around me the path I was destined to take.
 Relating patterns, unfolding perceptions, traveling this naked reality in pursuit of understanding.

-Thirty years ago, I had a vision.
+Over thirty years ago, I had a vision.
 I told no one.
 It wasn’t the first time, but it was the only time of such acute intensity and specificity.
 It told me of the future and now that future is happening.
-“When will I be free?”
-I called out silently to the mountain from the deepest desperation within my heart, “When will all be free?”
-Like a shock wave the answer came, nearly knocking me to the ground.
+“When will I be free?"
+I called out silently to the mountain from the deepest desperation and truth within my heart, “When will the entire condition be free?”.
+The answer came like a shock wave nearly knocking me to the ground.

 My sight went dark and the voice began speaking.
 “Many people will die.”
-Disoriented and feeling like I was going to pass out, with great effort I pulled myself upright and refocused my sight.
-“These people will die,” the voice said as I walked away from the center of the monument as quickly as possible.
-Not wanting anyone to notice, I made my way to the other side of the booths near the parking lot.
-Seeing no one, I crouched down, unfocused my eyes, listened and looked at what was being shown to me.
+Disoriented and feeling like I was going to pass out, with great effort I pulled myself upright.
+“These people will die,” the voice said as I walked away from the monument as quickly and normally as possible.
+Not wanting anyone to notice, afraid of interruption, I made my way to the parking lot.
+I found a spot to hide, crouched down, unfocused my eyes and listened to the voice while seeing what was being shown.